mloncode/uast2pl/README.md

 </details>

 If we want to extract just import paths, we'll need to postprocess _import_ solutions.

-It's easier to do it in prolog.
-Apart from the generated `hello.java.pl` file we can also load some extra modules.
+Because it's easier to do it in prolog, we can also load some extra prolog modules.

 A `import.pl` file contains a few prolog _helpers_ which let you extract identifier names from imports and join them together.